omkarshejawal2005/codealpha_tasks-music-playes/README.txt

-Basic Calculator Project – Instructions
+Basic Music Player Project – Instructions

 1. Download to your computer.